This page provides brief definitions and links to more information of terms that are used in the Cloud Endpoints documentation.

-The Extensible Service Proxy V2 Beta (ESPv2 Beta) is an Envoy-based high-performance, scalable proxy that runs in front of an OpenAPI API backend and provides API management features such as authentication, monitoring, and logging.
+The Extensible Service Proxy V2 Beta (ESPv2 Beta) is an Envoy-based high-performance, scalable proxy that runs in front of an OpenAPI or gRPC API backend and provides API management features such as authentication, monitoring, and logging.
 See About Endpoints and Endpoints: Architectural overview for more information.

 - Firebase authentication

 Google's authentication service that supports end user sign-in for client applications by using credentials from popular federated identity providers such as Google, Facebook, or Twitter.
 See Firebase authentication for more information.

 - Google ID token